The Appeal and Reality of Recycling LoRAs with Adaptive Merging: Conclusion and Takeaways

 We conducted the first large-scale evaluation of adaptive merging using nearly 1,000 user-contributed LoRAs from Hugging Face, assessing whether these methods can recycle public LoRAs to improve target-task performance in realistic conditions.

 Our findings paint a nuanced picture.
 While adaptive merging can clearly improve over the base model, the benefits largely disappear when compared against a simple baseline: training a LoRA directly on the target-task data.
 More strikingly, when the target-task LoRA is included in the merging pool, the choice of which LoRAs to recycle has minimal impact---even randomly initialized LoRAs perform comparably to carefully selected ones.
+We only find ``in-house'' LoRAs to outperform this randomly initialized LoRAs when merging with target-task LoRA.
 This suggests that reported successes in prior work may depend critically on close task connection that's easily available in controlled experimental conditions but rare in practice.

+Two interpretations are consistent with these results: either 1) a different selection method is needed to maximize positive transfer from hub LoRAs, or 2) recycled LoRAs are generally incompatible with target-task LoRAs due to differences in training data, hyperparameters, or other factors, though isolating these causes are challenging given sparse metadata for publicly available LoRAs.

-These results carry practical implications: researchers considering adaptive merging should first verify that it outperforms a target-task LoRA baseline and embrace in-the-wild evaluation settings.
+Taken together, these results carry practical implications: researchers considering adaptive merging should first verify that it outperforms a target-task LoRA baseline and embrace in-the-wild evaluation settings.
 More broadly, our findings highlight a gap between the promise of LoRA recycling and its current practical utility, pointing to the need for reconsidering research methodology—moving beyond controlled benchmarks to realistic heterogeneous pools—and establishing better infrastructure around public LoRA repositories, standardized metadata, licensing, and training provenance.